ZhengtongYan/Hands-on-Session-1-of-DW-BI-Course-2022-Spring/README.md

 - Please show the star schema figure and give 10 rows of each table.
 - Post the queries and demonstrate the results.
 - Please upload all the results in a single PDF file and then compress all the files into a zip file.
+- Please submit to Moodle page and the deadline is **April 14th, 2022**.

 ## **Some Useful Links**